jvspeed74/MVC-Framework-From-Scratch/README.md

 - **Objective:** Design and develop a data-driven, interactive web application using PHP and MariaDB.
 - **Focus:** Implement the MVC (Model-View-Controller) software design pattern to ensure a well-structured and maintainable codebase.
-- **Functionality:** Provide users with several interactive features that increase engagement.
 - **User Experience:** Prioritize usability and interactivity to create a seamless experience for users of all levels.

 ### Features